JeremyBakker/aws-elasticbeanstalk-deployment-instructions/README.md

 1. Open the [Amazon Web Services home page](https://aws.amazon.com/).
 2. Choose **Sign In to the Console**.
 3. Sign in as the **Root user**.
-4. [Set up a virtual Multi-factor Authentication device for yoru AWS account root user.
+4. [Set up a virtual Multi-factor Authentication device for your AWS account root user.
    ](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html#enable-virt-mfa-for-root)
 5. Navigate to **IAM** with the search bar at the top of the screen.
 6. Choose **Users** on the left navigation menu.